Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Casual dining

-After a solid week of three-course French meals onboard the Savannah barge on the Canal du Midi, we were chasing something non-French.
 Immediately outside the Hotel de Ville, in the Town Square, Ave Domitius serves up enormous pizzas, with some unusual toppings (but every single pizza has olives!), in a casual outdoor environment.
-Whilst there is some seating indoors, sitting outside with a view over the Town Square is a must.
+While some seating is indoors, sitting outside with a view over the Town Square is a must.

 pizza in NArbonne